Mina-N/TopicModeling-NINR/README.md

 3. What is the value of an improved decision? **Affirmation of the current "hands on" approach for program officer assignments, less time binning grant applications into research categories, more accurate and nuanced clasifications of grants, more precise alignment of NINR's research portfolios and Strategic Plan with applicant interests**

 ## Pre-Installation Instructions
-- Make sure you have the package manager pip installed on your local machine:
+* Install the package manager pip on your local machine.

-- Install an IDE that supports R and/or Python (I use RStudio and PyCharm).
+* Install an IDE that supports R and/or Python (I use RStudio and PyCharm).

 ## Installation Instructions for a Windows Machine
 1. Clone the web URL of this repository into a directory of your choice on your local machine: